smarvin/webdataconnector/docs/index.md

    <!--  Troubleshooting: Python not needed until you package the connector.
 Java is not required until you sign the connector.   -->
    <!-- This is a working sample connector vs. the starter connector we will explain in detail later. -->

+1. Create a parent directory for your connectors and navigate to that directory.

-1. Navigate to the root directory of the connector and enter the following command to create the connector:
+1. Enter the following command to create the connector:

    ```
    taco create myConnector --earthquake-data